teadrinker/dim-world/README.md

  * It is ok to omit commas when defining multi-line literals for arrays and objects
+   (not sure if this actually is a good idea)

 		myObj = {
 			name : 'Turing'